amitlan/website/_posts/2022-04-12-param-query-partition-woes.md

 tables mentioned in them.
 Let's see why.

 Using prepared statements, a client can issue a query in two stages.
-First, *prepare* it using `PREPARE a_name AS <query>` when the connected Postgres backend process will parse-analyze the query and remember the parse tree in a (process-local) hash table using the provided name as its lookup key, followed by multiple *executions* using the statement `EXECUTE a_name`, each of which will compute and return the query's output rows.
+First, *prepare* it using `PREPARE a_name AS <query>` when the connected Postgres backend process will only parse-analyze the query and remember the parse tree in a (process-local) hash table using the provided name as its lookup key, followed by multiple *executions* using the statement `EXECUTE a_name`, each of which will compute and return the query's output rows.